cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

 ## This package contains the classes that make up the TetradFX UI.

-[A lot of the boilerplate code here was done by ChatGPT and GitHub's Copilot.
-Everything's been cross-checked.]

-TODO FOR THE FIRST DRAFT BY THE END OF SEPTEMBER, AFTER WHICH WE WILL STOP AND DECIDE WHETHER TO CONTINUE:

-_This is done now, 2023-9-25, but I want to go through and make things smoother and more robust._
+_The first draft is done now, 2023-9-25, but I want to go through and make things smoother and more robust.
+I'm responding to reviews.
+I don't plan to add any new features at the moment.
+Maybe later._

 ## Goals of the first draft.
 (These are not in any particular order.)